FEALPy: A Cross-platform Intelligent Numerical Simulation Engine: Discussion and Conclusions

 This work introduced FEALPy, a tensor-centric numerical simulation engine that unifies traditional numerical simulation methods with modern tensor computation/DL frameworks.
+The open-source nature of FEALPy, along with its modular design, allows for easier contributions from the community.

 By organizing computations around a consistent tensor abstraction layer, FEALPy achieves interoperability across multiple backends such as NumPy, PyTorch, and JAX, allowing seamless execution on diverse hardware architectures including CPUs and GPUs.
+This design not only allows us researchers to leverage the latest advances in hardware acceleration for tensors but also supports a wide range of software ecosystems.

+The tensor abstraction layer also results in the backend independence, which allows developers to integrate future improvements.
+Users and developers can make FEALPy adopt to new tensor libraries or user C/C++ extensions for specific hardware platforms, by simply adding a new backend adapter.
+Newly-added tensor backends are available for all existing build-in/user algorithms; while new algorithms can run on all existing backends without modification (Unless the algorithm takes advantage of a tensor library's unique features).

 The modular architecture of FEALPy—comprising the tensor, commonality, algorithmic, and field layers—effectively separates mathematical abstraction from computational realization.
 This design provides both clarity and flexibility for researchers to implement, extend, and combine numerical algorithms without modifying the underlying data structures.
-The framework further supports AD through nearly all computational stages, establishing a direct interface between classical PDE solvers and differentiable programming paradigms.

 Comprehensive numerical experiments have verified the correctness, efficiency, extensibility and applicability, ranging from elasticity analysis and high-order PDEs to moving mesh computation, inverse problems, and metaheuristic optimization.
 The derived application frameworks—SOPTX for topology optimization and FractureX for phase-field fracture simulation—further illustrate how FEALPy can serve as a foundation for developing multiple-backends, domain-specific software.